ryoqun/solana/book/src/implemented-proposals/abi-management.md

 and calculate a digest from ABI items.
 This is doable by clever use of `serde::Serialize` ([1]) and `any::typename` ([2]).
 For a precedent for similar implementation, `ink` from the Parity Technologies [3] could be informational.

+# Implementation details

+The implementation detects unintended ABI changes automatically as much as possible.
+Generated unit-test checks the digest of recursive structural ABI information with best-effort accuracy and stability for the tested serializable type (like `struct` and `enums`).

+When the generated test is run, it dynamically creates an ABI digest by recursively digesting the ABI of fields of the tested `struct` and `enum`, by facilitating the `serde`'s serialization functionality, proc macro and generic specialization.

+Once a type is annotated with the attribute `#[frozen_abi(digest="...")]`, the attribute generates a test to run the ABI digesting process and `assert!` that it's same as what is specified in the `frozen_abi` attr.

+When the test is run, it creates a sample instance of the type and a custom serializer for `serde` to traverse its fields as if serializing recursively for real.
+After that, the computed ABI digest is finalized and extracted from the serializer and assert to be same as in the attribute.

+The traversing is done via `serde` to really capture what kinds of data actually would be serialized by `serde`.

+# The digesting process

+This part is a bit complex.

+First, the generated test creates such a sample instance of a type with a trait called `AbiDigestSample`, which should be implemented for all of serialized types, much like `Serialize`.
+Usually, it's provided via generic trait specialization for most of common types.
+Also it is easy to `derive` for `struct` and `enum` and can be hand-written if needed.

+The custom serializer is called `AbiDigester`.
+And when it's called by `serde` to serialize some data, it recursively collects ABI information as much as possible. `AbiDigester`'s internal state for the ABI item digest is updated differentially depending on the exact type of data.
+This is realized by yet another trait called `AbiDigest`.
+This again should be implemented for all of serialized types.
+This is already provided for all of types and should not be expected to be overridden by custom trait implementations or generic specializations.

+Technically, this ABI management mechanism can't be realized only with `AbiDigest`. `AbiDigestSample` is required because an actual instance of type is needed to actually traverse the data via `serde`.

+To summarize this interplay, `serde` handles the recursive serialization control flow in tandem with `AbiDigester`.
+The test entry point and `AbiDigester` uses `AbiDigestSample` to create a sample instances as the traversal process digs deeper into the serialized structure.
+And `AbiDigester` uses `AbiDigest` to inquiry the actual ABI information relying on such samples.

+Digested type information:

+- rust's type name (including type alias)
+- `serde`'s data type name
+- all fields in `struct`
+- all variants in `enum`
+- `struct`: normal(`struct { ... }`) and tuple-style (`struct { ... }`)
+- `enum`: normal variant and `struct`- and `tuple`- styles.
+- attributes: serde(serialize_with=) field's serde(skip)

+Not digested type information:

+- The type name itself (intended as the digest for the content of type)
+- Any custom serialize code path not touched by the sample provided by `AbiDigestSample`. (technically not possible)
+- generics (must always be a concrete type; `type` aliases are supported)

 # References